StephanYorchenko/crab/README.md

     --set-number-backups     (change number backups (default: 5))
-    --set-file-type          (set type of files to save in backups) --set-destination-folder (set the path where backups will be stored)
+    --set-file-type          (set type of files to save in backups) --set-destination-folder (set the path where backups will be stored) --set-origin-folder      (set the path where the original files are stored)

-    To use CRAB, please move the script to the directory you want to backup.